•

 Rule Two: Eligibility

-7. Awards recipients must be those credited onscreen or through special exemption from the Online Film Critics Society.
+9. Awards recipients must be those credited onscreen or through special exemption from the Online Film Critics Society.
 The OFCS reserves the right to select which names will and will not receive nominations and/or awards.

 Rule Three: Voting Timetable

-1. Balloting will follow the prescribed format and timeframe
+1. Balloting will follow the prescribed format and timeframe.

-5. The balloting timeline for awards honoring the best film achievements of 2010 is as follows.
+2. The balloting timeline for awards honoring the best film achievements of 2020 is as follows.

-• Winners Announced: Monday, January 7, 2013
+• Winners Announced: January 22, 2024

-Rule Four: Balloting and Nominations
+Rule Four: Balloting & Tabulation

 1. Voting on all achievements shall be restricted to active OFCS members.